Silbo Gomero: Vowels

+In 1978, Ramón Trujillo of the University of La Laguna theorized that Silbo Gomero has only two vowels.
+His work, containing almost 100 spectrograms, concludes that the language has two vowels and four consonants.
+In Trujillo's work, Silbo's vowels are given one quality, that of pitch, either high or low.
+The "high" vowel represents the //i//, //e// spoken vowels, and the "low" vowel represents the //a//, //o//, //u// spoken vowels.

-However, a more recent study gives a statistical analysis of Silbo's vowels showing that four vowels are statistically distinguished in production and perception.
+However, more recent studies give a statistical analysis of Silbo's vowels showing that more than two vowels are statistically distinguished in production and perception.
 In 2005, Annie Rialland of the University of Paris III: Sorbonne Nouvelle published an acoustic and phonological analysis of Silbo based on new materials that showed that not only gliding tones but also intensity modulation plays a role in distinguishing Silbo's sounds.
+She concluded that there is a distinction between //o// and the other "low" vowels, but that her data was insufficient to reach a conclusion about whether //o// and //u// or //i// and //e// were distinct.

-Trujillo's 2005 collaboration with the Gomeran whistler Isidro Ortiz and others revised his earlier work, found that four vowels are indeed perceived and described in detail the areas of divergence between his empirical data and Classe's phonetic hypotheses.
+Trujillo's 2005 collaboration with the Gomeran whistler Isidro Ortiz and others revised his earlier work, found that four vowels are perceived and described in detail the areas of divergence between his empirical data and Classe's phonetic hypotheses.
 Despite Trujillo's 2005 work acknowledging the existence of four vowels, his 2006 bilingual work El Silbo Gomero.
 Nuevo estudio fonológico inexplicably reiterated his two-vowel theory.
-Trujillo's 2006 work directly addressed many of Rialland's conclusions, but it seems that at the time of that writing, he was unaware of Meyer's work.
+Trujillo's 2006 work directly addressed many of Rialland's conclusions.